 In the meantime, patients are getting sicker.
 They show up at their appointments, full of questions that don’t have answers.
 Marrero says he sometimes pauses between visits with patients.
 He meditates or tries to focus on something else.
 He reminds himself that he must start from zero with every person, that their story is not the same as that of the last, that every person in the cluster needs their own answer.
 “I am hoping for these patients to find something, and I’m really working for that,” he says.

 Cormier still sees Marrero, as well as a psychologist and physiotherapist.
-She misses her friends who are now in their second year of university.
+She misses her friends who are now in their third** year of university.
 They video-called her over the summer as they played board games.
 She laughed during the call, but wept after it ended.
 She’s tired of being home alone; she dreams of seeing Green Day in concert and doing the kinds of carefree things that people her age are supposed to get to do.
 She doesn’t know if she’ll get a chance.

 “I have faith in Dr. Marrero.
 But I am a realist.
 And there’s a very real possibility that I’ll never get better or not survive this,” she says.
 “I am hopeful that the third option, which is getting better, happens.”
 The third option is heavy with dreams, including travel, concerts and a career in pathology.